 Policy coordination

-mechanisms that exist focus on preventing misuse of external funding.
-Audits, media access to information, accountability of officeholders and transparent procurement mechanisms are directly encouraged by grants or indirectly by government departments that benefit from anti-corruption policy grants.
-The same anti-corruption mechanisms are irregularly applied to domestic revenues, which condones a lack of transparency in domestic policy goals and preserves the political space for concessionary politics.
-Anti-corruption institutions have appeared and disappeared from the institutional framework over time but have
+Previous governments in the CAR have been only partially willing and able to contain corruption.
+Limited political will, a lack of resources and continued insecurity hinder the government from effectively combating administrative corruption as well as economic corruption, including the illicit trafficking of diamonds, gold and ivory.
+The few integrity mechanisms that do exist focus on preventing misuse of external funding.
+Audits, media access to information, office-holder accountability and transparent procurement mechanisms are directly encouraged by grants or indirectly by government departments that benefit from anti-corruption policy grants.
+The same anti-corruption mechanisms are inconsistently applied to domestic revenues, which allows for a lack of transparency in domestic policy goals and preserves the political space for concessionary politics.
+As a consequence, according to data collected by UNDP, more than 50% of the CAR population had no trust in their legal system in 2024.

 Anti-corruption policy